-Pioneering a joint public/private sector cyber security ‘hub’: This will allow the Government and the private sector to exchange actionable information on cyber threats and manage the response to cyber attacks.
-A pilot will begin in December with five business sectors - defence, telecoms, finance, pharmaceuticals and energy.
+Pioneering a joint public/private sector cyber security ‘hub’: This will allow the government and the private sector to exchange actionable information on cyber threats and manage the response to cyber attacks.
+A pilot will begin in December with 5 business sectors - defence, telecoms, finance, pharmaceuticals and energy.

 Encouraging industry-led cyber security standards for private sector companies: UK businesses could use this as a competitive edge by promoting themselves as certifiably cyber secure.
 BIS will work with domestic, European, global and commercial standards organisations to accelerate this work.

 Promoting the UK’s cyber security industry abroad: UK Trade and Investment (UKTI) will work with the security sector’s trade associations to ensure that this increasing domestic strength is leveraged to help UK firms sell abroad.

 On tackling cyber crime, the strategy sets out commitments to:

 Expand the use of ‘cyber-Specials’ to help the police tackle cyber crime: The Metropolitan Police’s Police Central e-crime Unit (PCeU) has made groundbreaking use of Police Specials with relevant specialist skills to help tackle cyber crime.
 We will encourage all police forces to make use of ‘cyber-Specials’.
 We will involve people from outside law enforcement to help tackle cyber crime as part of the NCA cyber crime unit.